redawg/eda-demo/README.md

 So I think we have all the pieces together.
 At this point I would have 4 tabs up in my brower:
 1. Tab for ServiceNow Incident screen
-2. Tab for Dynatrace so you can see the problem alert when you kill the nginx pid on the host
+2. Tab for Dynatrace so you can see the problem alert when you kill the Nginx  pid on the host
 3. Tab for AAP Controller (in the jobs screen)
 4. Tab for EDA Controller (in the Rule Audit screen to see the event fire )

+   At this point, you can kill the nginix process again on your managed host!

 See below examples:
-Tab for Service Now:
+Tab for ServiceNow:
 ![Alt text](<Screenshot from 2023-10-06 11-27-59.png>)

 Tab for Dynatrace (Be in problem screen)
 ![Alt text](<Screenshot from 2023-10-06 11-37-45.png>)

 Tab for EDA Controller (in the Rule Audit Screen).
-Shortly after you kill nginx you should see a new triggered event.
+Shortly after you kill Nginx  you should see a new triggered event.
 ![Alt text](<Screenshot from 2023-10-06 11-30-45.png>)

 Tab for AAP Controller (Jobs screen)